AdrienRIAUX/ml-projects/README.md

 ## Introduction

-This repository contains different projects, each with its own folder.
-You will find my academic, Kaggle, UCI... projects on machine learning issues.
+This repository contains my academic projects on machine learning issues, each projects has its own folder.
+The code and the results are avaliable through notebooks.
 I mainly use Python to code my notebooks.
 Nevertheless you can find R code too, to view the result on GitLab/GitHub of the R notebooks, please use the markdown file (.md) which has the same name as the R notebook (.Rmd).

 List of the project: